srvrco/getssl/README.md

   -c, --create    Create default config files
   -f, --force     Force renewal of cert (overrides expiry checks) -a, --all       Check all certificates
-  -q, --quiet     Quiet mode (only outputs on error) -u, --upgrade   Upgrade getssl if more recent version available -w working_dir  Working directory
+  -q, --quiet     Quiet mode (only outputs on error, or succcess of new cert) -u, --upgrade   Upgrade getssl if more recent version available -w working_dir  Working directory
 ```